feniljain/knowledge-base/linux/README.md

 - Nice collection of commands: https://www.ubuntupit.com/best-linux-commands-to-run-in-the-terminal/
 - Bash General-Purpose Yes/No Prompt Function ("ask"): https://gist.github.com/davejamesmiller/1965569
 - Bash scripting resources: https://www.reddit.com/r/linux4noobs/comments/pizkkq/any_good_resources_for_bash_scripting_for_this_new/
+- Color manager for terminal, super easy to use, just run a curl command, it will show a long list of commands and theme is set: https://github.com/Mayccoll/Gogh

 ## Cheatsheets: